withnahidul/assignment-10/README.md

 -Its a responsive for mobile and desktop.
 -There is a blog section user can read daily blogs.
 -There is a contract section user can contract with us for book our shedule.

-- -In future we add to many fancy thing in this site.
+- In future we add to many fancy thing in this site.